UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

 - Your Cloud GPU virtual machine (VM) must be in a PRIORITY virtual data centre (VDC).

-- You should create your Cloud GPU VM using the appropriate UKCloud template from the GPGPU public catalogue.
+- You should create your Cloud GPU VM using the appropriate UKCloud template from the GPGPU public catalog.

 - Your deployed Cloud GPU VM should be using hardware version 11.
 The shell VM in the Cloud GPU VM template uses hardware version 11.